sweetim/how-to-rust/README.md

 - coding tips
     - stable sort
     - how to input multiple test sample
-    - handling of writing long number
+    - how to write long number
     - how to create chaining function
     - how to ternary operator
     - how to handle safe arithmetic operation